Elizakats/PrivateSchool/README.md

-# This is a Project created during my education in Cooding Bootcamp
+# This is a Project created during my education in Cooding Bootcamp.
 # The Projects is connected with a Database.
-# In this Project, the User can create Students,Trainers,Courses and Assignments for the Courses.
+# In this Project, the User has some print options and he can create Students,Trainers,Courses and Assignments for the Courses.
-# You can also enroll Trainers and Students in a Course.
+# He can also enroll Trainers and Students in a Course.
 # When a Student enrolls in a Course, there is a trigger in the database, which assigns all the course's assignments to the Student.

 •	You can find the Main, in the package privateschool, in class Application.